hashicorp/terraform-provider-googleworkspace/docs/upgrade_guide.md

 `timeout_minutes` and `update_existing`.

 The names of the environment variables changed slightly.
-See the table below for any changes you would need to make to your environment variables.
-Note:
+See the table below for any changes you would need to make to your environment variables

-`GOOGLE_CREDENTIALS` was added as an option in version `0.2.0` of the Google Workspace provider.
+~> Note: `GOOGLE_CREDENTIALS` was added as an option in version `0.2.0` of the Google Workspace provider.

 |                         | GSuite Provider                                                                                               | Google Workspace Provider                                                                                    |
 |-------------------------|---------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------|